Stop waiting for a diagnosis: why neuro-inclusive design beats traditional accommodations

 When inclusion depends on your team, your manager, or your project, it’s not true inclusion—it’s closer to luck.
 But most people experience changes of role, manager, and team members frequently.

-• Neurodivergent employees shouldn’t need to restart the conversation every time they move within the company, of there is movement within their team members.
+Neurodivergent employees shouldn’t need to restart the conversation every time they move within the company, if there is movement within their team members.

 A cultural approach embeds inclusive team practices across the organization.
 The knowledge of how to build psychologically safe, cognitively inclusive teams becomes standard.
 Inclusion becomes portable.